SebHoNDS/lsdm-project-2/README.md

 4. *Source file:* Specify an absolute or relative path to a source file.
 The format should be JSON encoded Twitter Tweets, one per line.

-5.* Hashtags and Timespans:* A space separated list of Hashtags **ànd** timespans **in Seconds**.
+5. *Hashtags and Timespans:* A space separated list of Hashtags **ànd** timespans **in Seconds**.
 For Hashtags including spaces, you have to double quote them on windows machines, i.e. `"flu shot"` instead of `flu shot`.
 You are allowed to specify as much Hashtags as you want to.
 Also encodes the timespans in the past to count within.
 These timespans are noted in seconds.
 I.e. `WHO ebola 172800 604800` counts occurrences of #WHO and #ebola separately within the last two and seven days accordingly.
 The result will be four distinct counts.

 Arguments example 1:
 `COUNT true everything true "ebola.json" WHO ebola 172800 604800`

 Arguments example 2:
 `COUNT true everything true "C:/Users/Max Mustermann/ebola.json" flushot 86400`